-Person-Centered Plan Facilitation - A process used to guide the development of a person-centered plan.
-Ideally, the facilitator is trained and skilled in personcentered planning practices and methods.
-In some states, the term "plan facilitation" is used to describe a core function performed by a case manager or support coordinator as part of their role.
-For the purposes of this report, we define plan facilitation as supplemental support (which can occur before, during, or after the annual plan) to ensure that what occurs during the annual service planning process and implementation aligns with person-centered practices.
-Facilitation can include coaching families, friends, and individuals prior to the planning process; training service coordinators; supporting plan implementation; and designing support strategies; and/or counseling participants.
+Person-Centered Plan Facilitation - A process used to guide the development and implementation of a person-centered plan.
+Ideally, the facilitator is knowledgeable about person-centered planning, practices and methods.
+In some states, the term "plan facilitation" is used to describe a routine function performed by a case manager or support coordinator.
+For the purposes of this report, we define plan facilitation as assistance to the participant (which can occur before, during, or after the annual plan or subsequent revisions) to ensure that what occurs during the service planning process and subsequent implementation aligns with person-centered practices and the individuals life goals.
+Facilitation can include coaching families, friends, and individuals prior to the planning process; supporting plan implementation; and designing support strategies; and/or counseling participants.